HaoboGu/rmk/docs/src/split_keyboard.md

 In master, there's a key state cache for each slave, and a separate thread running to continously receives the key states from slave and saves key states to cache.

+Each slave cache in master runs in different threads, which is an infinite loop that receives all `SplitMessage` from actual slave boards.

 For master, the matrix scanning has the following steps:

 1. Scan the master's own key matrix
 2. Read the all slaves' key state caches
-3. Merge them to a final key states, finish matrix scanning
+3. Merge them to a final key states, finish matrix scanning.

-Only the changed event should be sent, then the state cache of slave is updated.
 If the slave state is different from main key state, `changed` is true.
 4. If the keyboard is running in `async_matrix` mode, each received key states triggers matrix scanning.

 ### Implementation difference?